II. Epidemiology: RSV

 - More severe illness if comorbid underlying disease

-- Congenital Heart Disease (RSV Mortality 37%)
+- Congenital Heart Disease (RSV Mortality as high as 37%)

 - Bronchopulmonary Dysplasia (and Pulmonary Hypertension)